 Travelstop is a cloud-based corporate travel and expense management solution, but there’s one key feature within the platform that particularly attracted Funding Societies: its expense tracking and reporting tool.

-Using Travelstop's expense management solution, employees could simply snap photos of receipts and upload them via a web or mobile app.
+Using Travelstop's expense management software, employees could simply snap photos of receipts and upload them via a web or mobile app.
 The platform makes it extremely simple to track and report expenses.
 Approvers can view the claims on the web or mobile app to make the necessary actions.

 Travelstop then generates a Xero-compatible CSV file, which Funding Societies’ accountants import into their accounting software.
 This automatically syncs the data with the rest of the company’s financial records.
 This means they can view the expenses alongside other financial information, such as accounts receivable and accounts payable.